kubeflow/arena/docs/userguide/1-tfjob-standalone.md

 INFO[0000] You can run `arena get tf-git --type tfjob` to check the job status
 ```

 > the source code will be downloaded and extracted to the directory `code/` of the working directory.
 The default working directory is `/root`, you can also specify by using `--workingDir`.
+Also, you may specify the branch you are pulling code from by addding `--env GIT_SYNC_BRANCH=main` to the paramasters while submitting the job.
 > If you are using the private git repo, you can use the following command:

 ```